Career Definition for Construction Manager

-Construction managers are often the lynch pin of construction projects.
+Construction managers are often the lynchpin of construction projects.
 They are responsible for construction sites 24 hours a day.
 Common duties of construction managers include planning, directing, and coordinating activity on construction sites, overseeing project design, hiring and supervising workers, choosing contractors, and monitoring supplies.
 They are also responsible for preparing budgets and estimates, reporting progress to clients, and complying with legal requirements.
-Construction mangers do not typically do any of the actual construction.
+Construction managers do not typically do any of the actual construction.

 Construction managers must be able to easily give direction and delegate tasks.
-Strong management, communication, and interpersonal skills are also critical to success in construction management.
+Strong communication and interpersonal skills are also critical to success in construction management.
 Exceptional managerial skills are also key.